nik09877/CS_Vault_Personal_Notes/Work/TCS/InstaBiz UK/Learning/Angular.md

 In this example, the `isError` property determines whether the `error` CSS class is applied and whether the text color is set to red.
 The `isBold` property determines whether the text is bold or normal.
 You can adjust these properties based on your specific conditions.

-4)ngSwitchCase
-5)Pagination and lazyloading using primeng
-6)Parent interacting with child via template reference 7)component lifecycle

 # ngSwitchCase

 `ngSwitchCase` is a directive in Angular that is used to conditionally display elements based on the value of an expression.
 It works in conjunction with `ngSwitch` directive to define a set of possible cases and then switch between them based on the value of the expression.